 Use low-tack masking tape

-If you are layering hard edge shapes, so you need to tape on top of paint as you build up layers, it will be necessary to use low-tack tape to be sure to not disturb your previous paint layers.
+If you are layering hard edge shapes, and need to apply tape on top of paint as you build up layers, it will be necessary to use low-tack tape to be sure to not disturb your previous paint layers.
 Regular masking tape can remove your earlier acrylic paint and I have had it even pull off chunks of the gesso on a gesso panel (see image below).
-If low-tack tape is not available you can remove some of the stick from your tape by sticking it to a clean table top, peeling it up and doing that a few times, picking up a bit of dust.
-I tried doing it on my jeans but the dark fluff that stuck to the tape ended up visible under the paint as a few bits stuck out sideways from the tape.
-So something clean is better, or at least not with fibres.
-Even low-tack tape can damage a previous layer of paint so might need a bit of this treatment.
+If low-tack tape is not available, or (as is sometimes the case) the low tack tape you have is still a bit too sticky you can remove some of the stick from your tape by sticking it to a clean table top, peeling it up and doing that a few times; this will reduce its adhesive qualities.
 It doesn’t need to be super-sticky anyway since you are sealing the edge.

 Some tapes will wrinkle up more than others when they get wet.
 Our yellow tape is a good choice for this because it reacts very little to water and is very low-tack.